-Quiet hours: Quiet hours are from 10 p.m. to 8 a.m., seven days a week, and noise levels should be kept to a minimum.
+Quiet hours: Quiet hours are from 10 p.m to 8 a.m. seven days a week, and noise levels should be kept to a minimum.

-Door propping: To keep your belongings, yourself, family and neighbors safe, never prop hall doors open.
-Carry your room key and student ID with you at all times, and always lock your room door.
+Door propping: To keep your belongings, yourself, family, and neighbors safe, never prop hall doors open.
+Carry your room key and student ID with you at all times.
+Always keeps you room door locked.